gmc-code/PC-Microbit-Extension-backup/docs/game_progressions/RPS_dictionary.rst

 --------------------

 | This version of the game code uses a dictionary for the results.
-| Each item in the dictionary has a
+| Each item in the dictionary has a key.
 | Each key in the dictionary is a 2-tuple with the user choice first followed by the computer choice.
 | There is a key for all nine possible combinations.
 | Each item has a value indicating the winner or a tie.
 | To look up the results dictionary use: ``winner = results.get(combo, 'invalid entry')``.
 This is able to handle the use of a key that does not exist.
 | This is better than ``winner = results[combo]`` since if the user entry is not a proper choice, an error results.